-All authors were partially supported by NSF grants DMS-0605165 and DMS-0907632.
-BY acknowledges additional support from NSF-grant SES-0835531 (CDI); MJW and SN acknowledge additional support from the NSF grant CDI-0941742, and AFOSR grant 09NL184; and PR acknowledges additional support from NSF grant IIS-101842.
-We thank a number of people, including Arash Amini, Francis Bach, Garvesh Raskutti, Alexandre Tsybakov, Sara van de Geer and Tong Zhang for helpful discussions.
+All authors were partially supported by NSF Grants DMS-06-05165 and DMS-09-07632.
+B. Yu acknowledges additional support from NSF Grant SES-0835531 (CDI); M. J. Wainwright and S. N. Negahban acknowledge additional support from the NSF Grant CDI-0941742 and AFOSR Grant 09NL184; and P.~Ravikumar acknowledges additional support from NSF Grant IIS-101842.
+We thank a number of people, including Arash Amini, Francis Bach, Peter Buhlmann, Garvesh Raskutti, Alexandre Tsybakov, Sara van de Geer and Tong Zhang for helpful discussions.